 EDO QLD CEO Jo-Anne Bragg said: “This independent review was an opportunity for the voice of the community to be heard and the decision-making process of industry and government to be properly scrutinised.

 “Without this court process, community groups like WRAD would not have a legal avenue to hold controversial projects like this to account,” she said.

 The application was filed 3 June 2016, followed by a directions hearing on 24 June 2016 and the one-day judicial review on 7 October 2016.
-The Court’s decision could be handed down as early as within three months.
+The Court’s decision was handed down on 15 June 2017.

 WRAD Media Release 24 Jun 2016– Whitsunday residents take expansion of Adani’s Abbot Pt Terminal to court

 WRAD Media Release 15 Jun 2017- Blow to Reef as Adani’s Abbot Pt Terminal expansion approval ruled lawful